apache/spark/README.md

 thread, or "local[N]" to run locally with N threads.

+## A Note About Hadoop

+Spark uses the Hadoop core library to talk to HDFS and other Hadoop-supported storage systems.
+Because the HDFS API has changed in different versions of Hadoop, you must build Spark against the same version that your cluster runs.
+You can change the version by setting the `HADOOP_VERSION` variable at the top of `project/SparkBuild.scala`, then rebuilding Spark.

 ## Configuration

 Spark can be configured through two files: `conf/java-opts` and